mega-slowpoke/fullstack/README.md

 2. WHERE executes before GROUP BY but HAVING executes after GROUP BY
 3. WHERE can be used with select, update, and delete

+### DROP vs. TRUNCATE vs. DELETE
+1. DELETE is DML, DROP and TRUNCATE are DDLs
+    `DROP TABLE ...`
+    `TRUNCATE TABLE ...`
+    `DELETE FROM ...
+WHERE ...`
+2. DROP will remove the entire table (this table will not exist any more).
+TRUNCATE and DELETE will just remove data in the table.
+3. DELETE will not reset property value while TRUNCATE will

+### IDENTITY (AUTO_INCREMEMT)
+we cannot insert a row with explicit value of identity column unless we set IDENTITY_INSERT on

 ## SQL EXECUTION ORDER